Da Vinci design jewel still key for Tuscan silk weavers - Taipei Times

 The polymath’s device is used to prepare the threads before they are placed on the loom, following a technique that has been closely guarded down the centuries.

-Golden chenille, damask and taffeta with floral or geometric motifs are among the fabrics made here and sold for between 200 euros and 1,500 euros (US$227 and US$1,704) per meter.
+Golden chenille, damask and taffeta with floral or geometric motifs are among the fabrics made here and sold for between 200 euros (US$226) and 1,500 euros (US$1,700) per meter.

 The workshop, which since 2010 has belonged to the family of Italian fashion designer Stefano Ricci, manufactures fabrics, lace and ribbons in styles and colors favored by the historic House of Medici, an Italian banking family and political dynasty.
 It was during the Medici’s rise to power that silk manufacturing enjoyed a boom along the banks of the Arno River.

-“It’s a museum that is also a factory,” interior designer and commercial sector head Briza Datti said.

-The hand looms move to the weaver’s rhythm and bear “the imprint of the family to which they belonged in the past,” she said.
+The hand looms move to the weaver’s rhythm and bear “the imprint of the family to which they belonged in the past,” she says.

-The designs and fabrics produced down the ages are preserved in the workshop’s historical archives, which can be visited by schoolchildren and tourists.
+The designs and fabrics produced down the ages are preserved in the workshop’s historical archives, which can be visited by school children or tourists.

 The 15 or so artisans that spend their days teasing threads say it is a privilege to produce precious fabrics in silk, linen and cotton once used by kings and emperors.

-No fewer than eight hours of work are needed to produce two meters of this fabric, worthy of the court of 15th century Italian statesman Lorenzo the Magnificent himself.
+No fewer than eight hours of work are needed to produce two metres of this fabric, worthy of the court of 15th century Italian statesman Lorenzo the Magnificent himself.

-On one of the looms, 50-year-old Silvana shuttles shimmering colors, from mustard yellow to fuchsia and petrol blue.
+On one of the looms, 50-year old Silvana expertly shuttles shimmering colours, from mustard yellow to fuchsia and petrol blue.